-Stage 5: Calculate the desired summary statistics of the distribution as in Example 4a.
+<h4>Stage 5.<bt> Calculate the desired summary statistics of the distribution as in Example 4a.</nl>

 In Example 4a, the only explicit adjustment in Stages 2a to 2c was the c value because the candidate distribution already covered the range of the θ parameter.
 In this example, however, the analyst determines c and the family of the candidate distribution (along with distribution parameters like df).
-In practice, these are decided together with trial and error.16
+In practice, these are decided together with trial and error.<fnc>16

+<fn>16Albert (2009, p.
+99) provided an automatic way to ﬁnd the scaling constant with a multivariate target distribution (although the candidate distribution and its parameter are still decided by a human).
+This approach improves efﬁciency because as c grows, more candidates are rejected and the simulation becomes less efﬁcient.
+It also is useful with multivariate distributions where graphically determining c is difﬁcult.

-The choice of candidate distribution has three requirements.
+<bt>The choice of candidate distribution has three requirements.
 First, after it is multiplied by c, it must be equal to or greater than the target distribution for all values in the target.
 For this reason, a heavy tailed distribution is a good initial try (like a t with few degrees of freedom).
 Second, the target distribution should have a quick and accessible random number generator.
 Third, the height of the target distribution should be easily calculated.
 Most statistical software provides a function for producing random variates from a t distribution and calculating its pdf.